web counter

 1:1 Tuition

 Experience the best teaching from a qualified and experienced teacher with top-notch facilities for 1:1 teaching in a classroom and laboratory.
-Our teaching aids include visualisers, smartboards, and experiments for GCSE and A Level to aid understanding.
-We take electronic notes for students and send them straight to their phones using a Wacom Cintiq tablet, ensuring easy access to materials.
+Our teaching aids include visualisers, smartboards, and all the experiments for GCSE and A Level to aid understanding.
+We take electronic notes for students and send them straight to their phones so they have PDF notes for each session.
 Additionally, we have a vast electronic resource of hundreds of exam papers, including many not normally available to students.
 We offer both in-person and online teaching options from our TV studio, making learning accessible and convenient for all.

 Daily Blog and Social Media